Mampenda/Multiprogramming/214Vault/214VaultVersion2/semaphores_in_AWAIT_language/solutions.md

 - The barista waits for the player to finish.
 - This "cycle" then repeats.

-"Simulate" this behaviour in the AWAIT language.
-Represent the players and the barista as processes.
+"Simulate" this behavior in the AWAIT language.
+Represent the barista and the players as processes.
 Use semaphores for synchronization.
 Make sure that your solution avoids deadlock.

 ### Answer: